CS6620-S21/Distributed-File-Systems-Reliability/README.md

 ### Sprint 1
 - Due for Week 1:
-    - Learning Ansible experiment on AWS
+    - Learning Ansible & Installing it on VMs(VirtualBox VMs)
-    - Learning Terraform Experimenting on AWS
+    - Learning Terraform & Experimenting on AWS VMs
     - Set up MooseFS on our local machine (with VirtualBox VMs)
 - Due for Week 2:
-    - Learning Ansible experiment on MOC
+    - Setting up Ansible Master Control node on MOC VM
     - Learning Terraform Experimenting on MOC
     - Set up MooseFS on MOC